sonic-net/SONiC/doc/srv6/srv6-hld-v19.md

 RouteOrch uses NexthopKey to create SAI next hop objects.
-To support SRV6 segments in the nextHop, key is modified to include the list of segments.
+To support SRV6 segments in the nextHop, key is modified to include segment string and source address string used for SRv6 source encapsulation.